magento/devdocs/guides/v2.1/config-guide/cli/config-cli-subcommands-static-view.md

 	magento app:config:dump

-As a result of the command execution, the `config.local.php` file must appear in the `app/etc/` directory.
-You can copy this file and paste it into any Magento codebase (`app/etc`) in order to generate static content.
+As a result of the command execution, the `config.local.php` file appears in the `app/etc/` directory.
+In order to generate the static content using the other Magento codebase, you must copy this file and paste it to the `app/etc` directory of the Magento codebase you will use.

-In the `config.local.php` file contains the following sections:
+The `config.local.php` file contains the following sections:

 - `system`: all system configurations required for successful static content deployment
 - `scopes`: the list of stores, store groups and websites with related information
-- `i18n`:  all inline translations, is used for generating `js-translation.json`
+- `i18n`:  all inline translations.
+This section is used for generating `js-translation.json`

 <div class="bs-callout bs-callout-info" id="info">
 <span class="glyphicon-class">
-<p>While the exported configuration files reside in the `app/etc` directory, you cannot change the value of the corresponding configuration fields under **Store** -> **Configuration** in the Admin Panel.
+<p>While the exported configuration files reside in the <code>app/etc</code> directory, you cannot change the value of the corresponding configuration fields under <b>Store</b> -> <b>Configuration</b> in the Admin Panel.
 The fields are displayed, but disabled.
-You need to remove the configuration files from `app/etc` to make the settings available.</p></span>
+You need to remove the configuration files from <code>app/etc</code> to make the settings available.</p></span>
 </div>

 ### Examples